 Our analytic strategy was designed to address the three main research questions concerning (i) linguistic differences between human and LLM tutors, (ii) differences in pedagogical quality across sources, and (iii) the relationship between linguistic traits and pedagogical quality.

-First, to examine linguistic and instructional differences between human and LLM tutors (RQ1), we compared tutor responses across seven features: pressing for accuracy, restating/revoicing, response length (log transformed), lexical diversity (MTLD), readability (Flesch–Kincaid Reading Ease), politeness, and agency.
+First, to examine linguistic and instructional differences between human and LLM tutors (RQ1), we compared tutor responses across eight features: pressing for reasoning, pressing for accuracy, restating/revoicing, response length (log transformed), lexical diversity (MTLD), readability (Flesch–Kincaid Reading Ease), politeness, and agency.
 For each feature, we estimated group-level mean differences relative to expert human tutors, which serve as a baseline.
 We provide example tutor responses where the features are salient in Appendix \ref{sec:appendix_examples}.

 Second, to assess pedagogical quality across tutor types (RQ2), we relied on the four-dimensional annotation framework capturing mistake identification, mistake location, actionability, and provision of guidance.
 We aggregated scores assigned to each pedagogical dimension to derive a composite pedagogical quality score.